telerik/kendo-ui-core/docs-aspnet-mvc/helpers/chart/overview.md

 ### Existing Instances

-To reference an existing Kendo UI Chart instance, use the [`jQuery.data()`](http://api.jquery.com/jQuery.data/) configuration.
+To reference an existing Kendo UI Chart instance, use the [`jQuery.data()`](http://api.jquery.com/jQuery.data/) configuration option.
 Once a reference is established, use the [Chart API](../../../kendo-ui/api/javascript/dataviz/ui/chart#methods) to control its behavior.

 ###### Example